 Robin is married with two children, living in Dublin.

 Robin has a sister who is in long term care and is keen to lend his skills to MS Ireland which does so much to improve peoples lives.

-Noelle Burke is the HR Director for RSA Insurance in Ireland.
-She is a Human Resources Professional with over 16 years’ experience in Technology, Manufacturing and Financial Services industries in Ireland & EMEA.
+Noelle Burke is Director of People Success and Partner Services at RSA Ireland.
+In her role she manages the procurement, legal and people success teams who partner with the business on all strategic business and people agendas.
+During her 20 years working she has held leadership and human resources positions with high profile companies including Microsoft and Hewlett Packard offering her experience in the Technology, Manufacturing and Financial Services industries in Ireland & EMEA.
 She has a Masters in Strategic HR leadership and believes her greatest learnings have been from some of the brilliant leaders and mentors she has met throughout her career.
-She has enjoyed years of fun and success creating people focussed HR Strategies and delivering results through others.

 Tom was married to Ellen for 27 years.
 Ellen lived with MS for 21 years and she sadly passed away in 2004.
 Tom has been a council rep on the board of MS Ireland for the last 3 years.
 He continues to apply his first hand experience of living with a Person with MS to the decisions being made at Board level and would aim thereby to improve the quality of life of persons with MS wherever possible.
 With the increased volume of governance and oversight required under the Charities Acts, Tom is very aware of the commitment required to fulfil his duties to the best of his ability and contribute to the success of the society going forward at branch, council and board level